LaconicNetwork/loro-testnet/tasks.md

 * Testnet coordinators will verify deployments at least once a day.
 If the app is not reachable at that time, that day will not be counted towards the total.

 ## Task 14
-Participate in a planned authority auction.
+Participate in a planned authority auction - [instructions](/docs/instructions.md#register-an-authority)
 * You must submit a bid commit and a bid reveal in a planned authority auction.
 * Testnet coordinators will announce when a planned authority auction will take place.
 * You will be awarded 10 points for every planned auction you participate in, for a maximum of 100 points.

 ## Task 15
-Win a planned authority auction.
+Win a planned authority auction - [instructions](/docs/instructions.md#register-an-authority)
 * You must win a planned authority auction and register the corresponding authority.
 * Testnet coordinators will announce when a planned authority auction will take place.
 * This task will be considered complete when the authority is registered.